rosie-s/courses/Udacity/03_BertelsmannDataScienceChallenge/Notes/04_Lesson4.md

 A box plot is a great way to show the 5 number summary of a data set.
 The 5 number summary consists of the minimum, first quartile, median, third quartile, and the maximum.

-- **_Interquartile range:_** The IQR is the distance between
-the 1st quartile and 3rd quartile and gives us the range of the middle 50% of our data.
+- **_Interquartile range:_** The distance between the 1st quartile and 3rd quartile, it gives us the range of the middle 50% of our data.
 The IQR is easily found by computing: Q3 - Q1

 <p align="center">